 Class 4 or Heavy Duty Towbar

 Class 4 or heavy duty towbars are designed for heavy duty towing.
 They are ideal for large trailers, boats, horse floats and are also mandatory for most caravans.
-A majority of them are in fact rated to the vehicle manufacturer's maximum towing capacity.
-Class 4 or heavy duty towbars from Southern Towbars also come with a convenient TBM (towball mount) which can easily be removed from the vehicle when not in use.
+A majority of them are in fact rated to the vehicle manufacturer’s maximum towing capacity.
+Our class 4 or heavy duty towbars fromalso come with a convenient TBM (towball mount) which can easily be removed from the vehicle when not in use.
 This helps save those shins and knee caps from being injured, plus ensuring the number plate is not obscured, avoiding unwanted fines.
 Another added benefit to the range of class 4 heavy duty towbars.
-They are also compatible with weight distribution hitches, also available from Southern Towbars.
+They are also compatible with the weight distribution hitches we sell.

 Incorrect or Unbalanced Towing Characteristics

 No matter what type of trailer you are towing, many characteristics of your vehicles performance and handling will be affected by both the trailer weight and ball weight.
 When a trailer is coupled to a tow vehicle, the trailer’s total ball weight is applied onto the rear section of the vehicle between the rear axle and the towball.
 This will transfer the weight from the front and cause the front to lift while lowering the rear of the tow vehicle.

 Also if the weight of the load in the trailer is poorly distributed, it may affect the vehicle’s towing performance in the following ways:

 - Incorrect wheel alignment resulting in increased tyre wear